What is AI visibility?

 Why it matters now

 AI answers compress consideration sets.
 A search results page gives a niche brand a fighting chance on page one; an AI answer gives the reader three names and moves on.
 Brands in the shortlist compound their advantage — they get tried, written about, and fed back into future training data.
 Brands outside it become invisible to an entire channel of demand.
-Knowing where you stand is the first step; that's what the leaderboards are for.
+Knowing where you stand is the first step; that's what the leaderboards are for — and improving your AI visibility is the second.